Arrests at Alabama Capitol protest for Medicaid expansion

 MONTGOMERY, Ala.
 (AP) - Several people, including a former longtime state senator, were arrested Tuesday for attempting to paint “Good Trouble” and “Expand Medicaid” on the street in front of the Alabama Capitol.

-Montgomery police swiftly handcuffed former Sen. Hank Sanders, 77, and several others as they began to write the words in yellow spray paint.
+Montgomery police swiftly handcuffed former Sen. Hank Sanders, 77, and at least five others as they began to write the words in yellow spray paint.
+A few others were arrested after they refused to move back onto the sidewalk.
 It was not immediately clear what they were being charged with.

 The painting and arrests followed a news conference by the Alabama Save OurSelves Movement for Justice an Democracy and other groups who have held periodic events urging Alabama Gov. Kay Ivey and legislators to expand the state’s Medicaid program.